 - Business Organizations II

-- Intellectual Property Law (the basic course as well as Patent Law and Copyright Law)
+- Introduction to Intellectual Property (the basic course as well as Patent Law and Copyright Law)

 - Selected Problems in Trade Regulation (advanced seminar or antitrust law)